 About RISE V2G

-The RISE V2G project shall serve as an open source standard-compliant reference implementation and documentation.
+The Eclipse RISE V2G project shall serve as an open source standard-compliant reference implementation and documentation.
 As such, the objective is to provide a test platform for interoperability testing and to offer an information resource for interested parties.
 The adoption of a new technology heavily depends on the interoperability of its various implementations.
 The more tests conducted, the more stable and reliable the developed solution will be.

 As the ISO/IEC 15118 consists of eight documment parts - with part 1 to 3 defining use cases and requirements for conductive charging, parts 4 and 5 dealing with conformance tests, and parts 6 to 8 specifying use cases and requirements for inductive charging - the RISE V2G project shall evolve to cover all aspects of conductive and inductive charging from the physical layer up to the application layer.
 However, it requires a lot of work to be done to fulfil this endeavor.